kpsdev1/The-Recipe-Blog/TESTING.md

 #### Administer The Site
 *As a Site admin  I can administer the site so that I can manage the sites content.*
- - A super User account was created so that the site can be fully manages from the Admin panel.
+ - A super User account was created so that the site can be fully managed from the Admin panel.

 [Back to the top](#table-of-contents)
  - - -

 ## Manual Testing

 #### Navigation
 | Feature               | Test Performed                                                     | Result  |